What is a Walkable City?

 So are you convinced?
 Ready to find a Walkable neighborhood?
 Now you can search a city or neighborhood based on it’s Walk Score.
 A Walk Score is a international measure of how “walkable”.
 0 = Completely Car Dependent, 100 = Walkers Paradise

-Find the Walk Score of your neighborhood or one you are interested in:
+Before Moving look up the Walk Score of your neighborhood or one you are interested in:

 - From your smart phone go to http://chooseahomenow.com.